savvyclutch/savvyclutch.github.io/_sample_posts/2016-08-16-Measuring-software-engineering-competency.md

 # OVERVIEW & PURPOSE

-As is well known, "if you can't measure it, you can’t ~~measure~~ manage it."
-Of course, it’s mostly advice, than a rule, but there's a certain common sense of measuring.
-At least we should try measure to see the progress.
-Measuring competency and quality is not simple, because there are no specific rules, or attributes.
-But there are always some things that have to be done to keep quality on a high level in the long run.
+Why do we want to measure our competency?
+Well... because we want to improve.
+And we have to!
+The world is rapidly changing: tools, technologies, paradigms, concepts, processes, competitors, crises.
+We must run to stay in business.
+We must deliver the product, maintain the quality, meet the budget...

-Sixteen years ago [Joel Spolsky](http://www.joelonsoftware.com/) tried to build ф simple checklist for a team to rate its quality  in his [The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html).
-Much time has passed since the publication of this test, so we decide to review it, and try to use it to improve our quality and work efficiency.

-This document is an attempt to revised  and extend it from just a test to a set of rules that allow to measure and improve our engineering competency.
+But competency and quality measuring is tough!
+We don't have rules to assess them.
+[Joel Spolsky](http://www.joelonsoftware.com/) tried to build a simple checklist for a team to rate its quality in his [The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html), but it was sixteen years ago.
+So let's stand on the shoulders of giants, and revise it from just the test to a set of rules that can guide us for the better software engineering competency.

 # HOW TO USE IT

-The list of rules is splitted in two parts: must have and good to have.
+The list of rules is splitted in two parts: Obligations and Merits.
 Each rule is a Yes/No question.
-"Yes" answer to a “Must” rule gives you 0 points, “no” answer gives you -1 point.
-“Yes” answer to a “Good” rule gives you 1 point, “no” answer gives you 0 points.
-The resulting sum of points is your Engineering Competency Score when negative number means that either your competency is questionable or is going to degrade over the time.
-0 score means that you follow professional discipline and capable of producing good quality product.
+"Yes" answer to an "Obligation" gives you 0 points, “No” answer gives you -1 point.
+“Yes” answer to a “Merit” gives you 1 point, “No” answer gives you 0 points.
+You've got the idea, right?
+Having merits is good, not fulfilling obligations is bad.
+The resulting sum of points is your, let's say, Engineering Competency Score when negative number means that either your competency is questionable or is going to degrade over the time.
+0 score means that you follow the professional discipline and capable of producing good quality product.
 Positive number says that you increase your competency and grow as professional.

-# MUST RULES
+# OBLIGATIONS

 1. Do you have Continuous Integration?